Prag8855/aab/content/guides/residence-permit.md

 ### 2. Apply online

-In Berlin, you must apply online, and wait for the *[[Ausländerbehörde]]* to give you an appointment. **This is the only way.** You can't go to the *Ausländerbehörde* without an appointment.
+In Berlin, you must apply online, and wait for the *[[Ausländerbehörde]]* to give you an appointment. **This is the only way.** You can't go to the *Ausländerbehörde* in person without an appointment.

 If are a citizen of {{AUFENTHV_41_COUNTRIES}}, you have 90 days to apply after you arrive in Germany.[^2]

-If you already live in Germany, you must apply before your current residence permit expires.
+If you already live in Germany, apply before your current visa or residence permit expires.[^44] Apply 8 weeks before it expires, not sooner.[^26] Your visa or residence permit [stays valid](#if-your-visa-or-residence-permit-expires) until the *Ausländerbehörde* processes your application.

-There are two ways to apply in Berlin:
+There are many ways to apply in Berlin:

+- **Use the [Business Immigration Service](https://www.businesslocationcenter.de/en/our-services/bis-business-immigration-service)**{% include '_blocks/recommended.html' %}
+    If you are a skilled worker, use BIS.
+It's faster, and it's free.[^47]
-- **Use the application form**
+- or **use the application form**
     The Blue Card, the student visa and some other residence permits have their own application form.
 Use that form to apply.
 - or **use the contact form**
-    If there is no application form for your residence permit, [use the *Ausländerbehörde* contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait) to send your documents.
-You might need to combine and compress your documents to make them fit.
+    If there is no application form for your residence permit, [use the contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait) to send your documents.

 ### 3. Wait